knative-extensions/eventing-autoscaler-keda/README.md

 To enable KEDA Autoscaling of Knative Event Sources (and other components in the future) there is a separate controller implemented, ie. no hard dependency in Knative.
-This contoller si watching for `CustomResourcesDefinitions` resources in the cluster, if there is installed a new CRD which is supported by this controller a new dynamic controller watching these resources is created.
+This controller watches `CustomResourcesDefinitions` resources in the cluster.
+If the newly installed CRD is supported by this controller, it creates a new dynamic controller which watches custom objects of kind specified by the CRD.

 Currently there is support for **Kafka Source** and **AWS SQS Source**.
 We also have experimental support for **RabbitMQ Broker** and **Redis Stream Source**.